Think 2020's disasters are wild? Experts see worse in future

 Phoenix keeps setting triple-digit heat records, while Colorado went through a weather whiplash of 90-degree heat to snow this week.
 Siberia, famous for its icy climate, hit 100 degrees earlier this year, accompanied by wildfires.
 Before that Australia and the Amazon were in flames.

-Amid all that, Iowa’s multi-billion dollar derecho — bizarre straight-line winds that got as powerful as a major hurricane — barely went noticed.
+Amid all that, Iowa's derecho — bizarre straight-line winds that got as powerful as a major hurricane, causing billions of dollars in damages — barely went noticed.

-Freak natural disasters — most with what scientists say likely have some kind of climate change connection — seem to be everywhere in the crazy year 2020.
+Freak natural disasters — most with what scientists say likely have a climate change connection — seem to be everywhere in the crazy year 2020.
 But experts say we’ll probably look back and say those were the good old days, when disasters weren’t so wild.

 “It’s going to get A LOT worse,” Georgia Tech climate scientist Kim Cobb said Wednesday.
 “I say that with emphasis because it does challenge the imagination.
 And that’s the scary thing to know as a climate scientist in 2020.”